quantumlib/Stim/doc/file_format_stim_circuit.md

 ## Encoding

 Stim circuit files are always encoded using UTF-8.

-Furthermore, the only place in the file where non-ASCII characters are permitted is inside of comments.
+(Also, the only place in the file where non-ASCII characters can validly appear is inside of comments and tags.)

 ## Syntax